typelevel/typelevel.github.com/collections/_posts/2022-09-17-typelevel-native.md

 *Oh, and don’t forget to tell me whether there are still outstanding I/O events (`true`) or not (`false`) so I know if I need to call you again.
 Thanks!*

-Thus, with tasks, timers, and the capability to poll for I/O, we can express the event loop algorithm.
+With tasks, timers, and the capability to poll for I/O, we can express the event loop algorithm.
 A single iteration of the loop looks like this:

 1. Check the current time and execute any expired timers.